pytest-dev/pytest-bdd/README.rst

     scenario = partial(pytest_bdd.scenario, '/path/to/publish_article.feature')

     test_publish = scenario('Publishing the article')

-If you want to learn more about functools.partial, look here: http://docs.python.org/2/library/functools.html#functools.partial
+    test_publish_unprivileged = scenario('Publishing the article as unprivileged user')

+You can learn more about `functools.partial <http://docs.python.org/2/library/functools.html#functools.partial>`_ in the Python docs.

 Subplugins